View Javadoc

 326 /**

-327 * Raises the contents of the variable to the power of the adjustment value;
+327 * Divides the contents of the variable by an adjustment value;

 328 * assigns the result to the variable and pushes the result onto the stack.